 2001 - Saxophone, Conservatoire de Musique, Le Mans, France

-Dr. Layla Zami is an interdisciplinary academic, artist, curator and globetrotter.
-She is a Visiting Scholar (2018-2019) and a Visiting Assistant Professor (Spring 2019) in the Department of Humanities and Media Studies, teaching in the Performance + Performance Studies MFA Program.
+Dr. Layla Zami (Paris, France, 1985) is an interdisciplinary academic, artist, curator and globetrotter.
+She is currently Visiting Research Scholar and Visiting Assistant Professor of Humanities and Media Studies.
+Current activities at Pratt include interdisciplinary research, teaching and thesis advising in Humanities and Media Studies, History of Art and Design and the Graduate Program in Performance and Performance Studies.
+Zami also serves on the Institute Curriculum Committee (2020-2021).
 Her work orbits around matters of dance/performance/corporeality; cultural memory/trauma; diaspora/race/migration; feminist/queer theory; and spacetime.

 A former Visiting Scholar at Columbia University (IRWGS), Zami obtained her PhD at the Center for Transdisciplinary Gender Studies at Humboldt University (Berlin, Germany) where she also received the First Prize in the 2017 Teaching Quality Award.
 Her dissertation Contemporary PerforMemory: Moving Through Diasporic Dancescapes in the 21st Century was sponsored by the Talents Program from the German Federal Ministry of Education and Research and the ELES Scholarship Fund.

 Zami curated events for the CUNY Graduate Center, Dixon Place and Berlin Technical University.
-She is former Assistant Producer and current Co-Curator of Dance at the International Human Rights Art Festival, and serves on two committees at Dance/NYC.
-Born in Paris and having spent 15+ years in Berlin, Layla Zami is rooted in a multilayered Jewish-German-Russian and Afro-Caribbean-Indian cultural heritage.
+She is former Assistant Producer and current Co-Curator of Dance at the International Human Rights Art Festival.
+Zami also serves on multiple committees at Dance/NYC, as well as on the Bessies Committee.